balvisio/CAFA-Toolset/README.md

 #####         A software package for managing the CAFA community experiment
 #### Features

-  1. Integration of protein annotation databases: This tool integrates multiple protein annotation datasets in different file formats into one larger dataset.
+  (1) Integration of protein annotation databases: this tool integrates
+      multiple protein annotation datasets in different file formats into one larger dataset.
 Current release merges two datasets, one in UniProtKB/SwissProt format and the other in UniProt-GOA format, into a larger single dataset in UniProt-GOA format.

-  2. Target generation: This tool generates a set of protein sequences in fasta file format that will be sent out to the community participating in the CAFA challenge.
+  2. Target generation: this tool generates a set of protein sequences in fasta file format that will be sent out to the community participating in the CAFA challenge.